shawngerrard/minecraft-server/README.md

     # loadBalancerSourceRanges: []
     ## Set the externalTrafficPolicy in the Service to either Cluster or Local
     # externalTrafficPolicy: Cluster
+persistence:
+  annotations: {}
+  dataDir:
+    # Set this to false if you don't care to persist state between restarts.
+    enabled: true
+    # existingClaim: nil
+    Size: 2Gi
 EOF
 ```